Say Treat! Earn Money as a Pet Photographer With Tips From the Pros

-These costs can add up to thousands of dollars annually!
-You might put off some expenses until you’re doing well (if business is slow, you could do your own accounting, for example).
-However, only a portion of what you charge will make it to the bottom line — something to keep in mind when pricing your services.
+These costs can add up to thousands of dollars annually.
+It’s important to remember that only a portion of what you charge will make it to the bottom line — something to keep in mind when pricing your services.

+- Learn about animals.
 Even if you’re already a photographer, you may need additional training and preparation to work with animals.
 Holden suggests that you take thousands of photos and constantly look at how you can improve them.
 Start with your own pets, experimenting with various backgrounds.
-She also thinks you should join a club or online forum where you can share your work and get some unbiased feedback and advice.
+She also suggests joining a photography club or online forum where you can share your work and get some unbiased feedback and advice.